 About community energy

-Having one central location to heat the system, eliminates the need for individual boilers at each building.
+- A central location to heat the system eliminates the need for individual boilers at each building.

-- County Hall, Festival Place, the Kinsmen Leisure Centre (pool), Sherwood Park Arena and Sports Centre and the recreation office
+- Sherwood Park Arena and Sports Centre and its recreation office

 - Residential condo buildings in Centre in the Park